+In order to make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
+Those strata associated with the new design have four digit values with a "2" as the first digit.
+Those associated with the previous design have "1" as the first of four digits.
 If analyses call for pooling MEPS data across several years, in order to ensure that variance strata are identified appropriately for variance estimation purposes, one can proceed as follows:

 - 1. When pooling any year from 2002 or later, one can use the variance strata numbering as is. - 2.
 When pooling any year from 1996 to 2001 with any year from 2002 or later, use the H36 file. - 3.
-A new H36 file will be constructed in the future to allow pooling of 2007 and later years with 1996 to 2006.
+A new H36 file was constructed to allow pooling of 2007 and later years with 1996 to 2006.